Ohm's Law Calculator

 Enter the Two Known Values

 Fields for the other two variables appear.
-Type the values you already know — for example, enter current (A) and resistance (Ω) to find voltage (V).
+Type the values you already know — for example, current (A) and resistance (Ω) to find voltage (V).

 insights